 Some pages on your web site have to have a specific name.
 For instance, your main page should always be index.html. but you can make other pages more descriptive.
 Instead of “contact.html,” you could have “contact-seattle-plumber.html.”
 That makes the page more descriptive for both people and search engines.

 Your Title Tag, Description, and Image ALT Attributes

 14. Generate a unique sentence to describe each page of your web site.
 This sentence will be your TITLE tag.

 The title tag describes what will be on that specific page of your site.
-Each page must have its own title tag, never use the same tag on multiple pages.
+Each page must have a different, unique title tag.
+Never use the same wording on multiple pages.

 15. The META Description Is Marketing Gold.

-The META description is the line of text you see when you do a search.
+The META description is the line of text you see that describes a web page when you see search results (above).
 The desired length of a META description used to be 150 characters, but now you can go to 240 (and it’s good to do more than less).
 Use the META description to continue describing your web page from where you left off on your title tag.

 16. Always remember that images MUST have ALT information listed.